Responding to a churchgoer who wants to bring a service or support animal to church may not be a new challenge.

 When does—and doesn’t—Title I of the ADA apply to a church and its employees?
 Consider these examples.

 Example.
 A church with 10 employees has an employee with a disability.
-This employee has asked for permission to bring a service animal to work with her in order to manage her symptoms.
+This employee has asked for permission to bring a service animal to work.

 This question implicates the ban on employment discrimination based on disability under Title I of the ADA.
 However, Title I only applies to employers having 15 or more employees, and so it does not apply to the church in this example.